aio-libs/aiohttp/docs/web_lowlevel.rst

 Sometimes users don't need high-level concepts introduced in :ref:`aiohttp-web`: applications, routers, middlewares and signals.

-All that is needed is supporting an asynchronous callable which accepts a request and returns a response object.
+All that may be needed is supporting an asynchronous callable which accepts a request and returns a response object.

 This is done by introducing :class:`aiohttp.web.Server` class which